CMSgov/dpc-app/README.md

 # DPC: *Data @ The Point of Care*
-This documentation serves as a guide for running the DPC project on your local environment.
+This document serves as a guide for running the DPC project on your local environment.

 [![Build Status](https://travis-ci.org/CMSgov/dpc-app.svg?branch=master)](https://travis-ci.org/CMSgov/dpc-app)